 Find out How Much Money Airline Pilots Really Earn

-If you were to poll a group of random airline pilots about their salaries, you’d get a surprisingly vast range of numbers.
-One pilot makes only $24,000 per year while another makes over $200,000 per year.
+If you were to poll a group of random airline pilots about their salaries, you’d get a surprisingly vast range of numbers, and statistics with the U.S. Bureau of Labor Statistics bears that out.
+While the median salary for commercial pilots was about $78,000 as of 2017, the lowest 10 percent were earning less than $43,000, while the top 10 percent were earning more than $152,000.
 But interestingly, while airline pilot salaries vary wildly, they are pretty straightforward.
 So why the huge variation in pay between airline to airline or pilot to pilot when all pilots have to meet the same stringent requirements?
-That answer is that pilots are paid based on different factors.

-Similar to a U.S. military pay scale, pilot pay is dependent on many things, like how long a pilot has been with the company, whether the pilot works for a regional airline or a major airline, the region or country in which the pilot works, his or her seniority, and whether he or she is a first officer or a captain.
-Oh, and let’s not forget the state of the aviation industry in general.
+Similar to a U.S. military pay scale, pilot pay is dependent on many things, like how long a pilot has been with a company, whether the pilot works for a regional airline or a major airline, the region or country in which the pilot works, his or her seniority, and whether he or she is a first officer or a captain.
+And let’s not forget the state of the aviation industry in general.
 Pilot pay is also linked to global economic health.

 State of the Industry

-As such, pilot salaries have increased in the last five years, along with the strengthening economy, and they are expected to continue to increase in the future.
+As such, pilot salaries have increased along with the strengthening economy, and they are expected to continue to increase in the future.
 But the airline industry is volatile, and in time, pilot hiring will slow again, and ultimately stop, and furloughs will be necessary for airlines to keep operating.
-During these times, airline pilot jobs are in demand and airline pilot salaries suffer.
-Today, though, the industry is healthy.
-And so is pilot pay.
-Still, airline pilots report vastly different earnings.
+During these inevitable times, airline pilot jobs are in demand and airline pilot salaries suffer.

 Factors that Affect Airline Pilot Salaries

 In general, just like most industries, an inexperienced airline pilot just starting out in the industry will make much less than a pilot who has been flying for 10 or 20 years at the same airline.
 But there are other factors, as well.